 The Department of Housing and Community Development (HCD) and California Tax Credit Allocation Committee (TCAC) convened the California Fair Housing Task force to "provide research, evidence-based policy recommendations, and other strategic recommendations to HCD and other related state agencies/ departments to further the fair housing goals (as defined by HCD)."
 The Task Force has created Opportunity Maps to identify resources levels across the state "to accompany new policies aimed at increasing access to high opportunity areas for families with children in housing financed with nine percent Low Income Housing Tax Credits (LIHTCs)".
 These opportunity maps are made from composite scores of three different domains made up of a set of indicators.
-Table D- 18 shows the full list of indicators.
+Table D- 16 shows the full list of indicators.
 The opportunity maps include a measure or "filter" to identify areas with poverty and racial segregation.
 To identify these areas, census tracts were first filtered by poverty and then by a measure of racial segregation.
 The criteria for these filters were:

-- Poverty: Tracts with at least 30 percent of population under federal poverty line; - Racial Segregation: Tracts with location quotient higher than 1.25 for Blacks, Hispanics, Asians, or all people of color in comparison to the County have a numerical value but rather rank census tracts by the level of resources (low, moderate, high, highest, and high poverty and segregation).
+- Poverty: Tracts with at least 30 percent of population under federal poverty line; - Racial Segregation: Tracts with location quotient higher than 1.25 for Blacks, Hispanics, Asians, or all people of color in comparison to the County

-Domain Indicator

-Economic Poverty

-Adult education

-Employment

-Job proximity

-Median home value

-Environmental CalEnviroScreen 3.0 pollution Indicators and values

-Education Math proficiency

-Reading proficiency

-High School graduation rates

-Student poverty rates
+Table D- 16: Domains and List of Indicators for Opportunity Maps Domain Indicator Economic Poverty Adult education Employment Job proximity Median home value Environmental CalEnviroScreen 3.0 pollution Indicators and values Education Math proficiency Reading proficiency High School graduation rates Student poverty rates Source: California Fair Housing Ta 2020 ask Force, Methodology for the 2021 TCAC/HCD Opportunity Maps, December

-TCAC/HCD assigns "scores" for each of the domains shown in Table D- 18 by census tracts as well as computing "composite" scores that are a combination of the three domains.
+TCAC/HCD assigns "scores" for each of the domains shown in Table D- 16 by census tracts as well as computing "composite" scores that are a combination of the three domains.
 Scores from each individual domain range from 0-1, where higher scores indicate higher "access" to the domain or higher "outcomes."
-Composite scores do not
+Composite scores do not have a numerical value but rather rank census tracts by the level of resources (low, moderate, high, highest, and high poverty and segregation).